-- Careers/Internship/Advising through BU

-- Center for Career Development: The CCD provides support on writing resumes, cover letters, interviews, and LinkedIn Revisions

-- CCD Networking and Mock Interview tips

-- BU Professional Clothing Closet: Free professional clothing for interviews organized by the CCD

-- Career Resources Directory
+- CCD Resume, Cover Letter, Networking, Interview, Clothing, Internship, Recommend Tips - BU Professional Clothing Closet: Free professional clothing for interviews organized by the CCD - Career Resources Directory

 Tips: If you would like to work in the United States after graduation, make sure you have spent enough time building connections with U.S. employers or interning at U.S.-based companies.
 You can also consider volunteering to explore various career options.